 These are the headlines published in some of the leading newspapers of India right after the Supreme Court passed its judgment on the Right to Privacy.

-The Supreme Court’s judgement on privacy pertains to every individual in India.
+The Supreme Court's judgment on privacy pertains to every individual in India.
 Therefore, every person needs to be educated on this right from childhood.
-As a parent, you need to explain to your children what this right is all about.
+As a parent, you need to explain to your children what this right to privacy is all about.